Petra Martić: 2019: First WTA Tour title, major quarterfinal and top 15 year-end ranking

-2020: Two WTA Tour semifinals, US Open 4th round
+2020: Two WTA Tour semifinals, US Open fourth round

 Martić had another slow start to the year losing in the second round of the Auckland Open and the Australian Open (which ended her streak of reaching the second week of majors), as well as being upset in the opening round of Hua Hin.
-Still, on the 13th of January she reached her singles career high ranking of No. 14 in the world.
-Then she made an impressive run into the semifinals of Dubai Championships without dropping a set before falling to Elena Rybakina in two tie-break sets.
-However, she was upset by Barbora Strýcová in the first round of the Qatar Open.
+Still, on 13 January she reached her singles career-high ranking of no. 14 in the world.
+Then she made an impressive run into the semifinals of Dubai Championships without dropping, and then lost to Elena Rybakina in two tie-break sets.
+However, she was upset by Barbora Strýcová in the first round of the Qatar Ladies Open.

-After the resumption of the WTA Tour in August, Martić reached her second semifinal of the year at the Palermo Ladies Open, before falling to Anett Kontaveit in straight sets.
-She then participated in the Prague Open where she beat Varvara Gracheva in straight sets, before being upset in straight sets by Kristýna Plíšková.
-Seeded 8th at the 2020 US Open, she lost in the fourth round to Yulia Putintseva.
+After the resumption of the WTA Tour in August, Martić reached her second semifinal of the year at the Palermo Ladies Open, losing to Anett Kontaveit in straight sets.
+She then participated in the Prague Open where she beat Varvara Gracheva in straight sets, then losing to Kristýna Plíšková.
+Seeded eighth at the 2020 US Open, she lost in the fourth round to Yulia Putintseva.
 She finished the year ranked No 18. in the world, her second year-end top 20 finish.

-2021: WTA 1000 SF, French & Australian Open QF in doubles
+2021: WTA 1000 semifinal, French Open and Australian Open quarterfinals in doubles

 2021 season was a year marred with injuries and inconsistencies for Martić.
-She lost to world 183, qualifier Olga Danilovic, in the first round of the Australian Open.
-Martić did not make it past the first round in nine other tournaments, including Dubai, Madrid, Roland Garros, Montreal and Cincinnati.
-However, she managed to reach her first semifinal of a WTA 1000 tournament in her career at the Italian Open defeating Jessica Pegula.
+She lost to qualifier Olga Danilović, in the first round of the Australian Open.
+Martić did not make it past the first round in nine other tournaments.
+However, she reached her first semifinal of a WTA 1000 tournament in her career at the Italian Open defeating Jessica Pegula.
 By the end of the year, Martić dropped out of the top 50 for the first time since April 2019.

-In doubles, she reached the quarterfinals of the French Open, partnering Shelby Rogers.
-The pair reached also, as alternates, the quarterfinals at the Madrid Open.
+In doubles, she reached the quarterfinals of the French Open with partner Shelby Rogers.
+The pair also reached the quarterfinals at the Madrid Open.